monk-afk/sf_formspec/Tutorial.md

 Note that the `is_in_nav` is only called when the player's inventory formspec is generated.
-This happens when a player joins the game, switches tabs, or a mod requests for SFINV to regenerate.
+This happens when a player joins the game, switches tabs, or a mod requests for SFS to regenerate.

-This means that you need to manually request that SFINV regenerates the inventory formspec on any events that may change `is_in_nav`'s result.
+This means that you need to manually request that SFS regenerates the inventory formspec on any events that may change `is_in_nav`'s result.
 In our case, we need to do that whenever kick or ban is granted or revoked to a player: